Under 2 hours

 - Installation varies for two-wire systems (heating only or cooling only).

-- If you have a two-wire system, refer to the instructions manual provided by the manufacturer for a more detailed installation guide.
+- If you have a two-wire system, refer to the instruction manual provided by the manufacturer for a more detailed installation guide.

 - Tighten any unused terminals securely.